Moneyl/RFGR-Script-Loader-Wiki/Docs/_build/html/_sources/index.rst.txt

 The goal of this is to allow for more creative and dynamic mods through scripting, but also to bypass many of the current limitations of modding the game.

+Special thanks is given to `MWSE v2 <https://github.com/MWSE/MWSE>`_ and it's developers.
+It's been used as an inspiration and source of ideas for RSL.
+You may also notice many structural similarities with these docs and theirs.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

    Installation
    UseGuide
    Changelog